-Aunty Ku'ulei taught us first to be ha'aha'a (humble), aloha kekahi kekahi (love and respect others), but most of all to respect yourself.
-Most importantly, she taught us that it would be wise for each haumana to keep in mind the wise saying of our kupuna, "Aohe pau ka iki i kau halau" (think not that all wisdom resides in your halau).
+Auntie Ku'ulei taught us first to be ha'aha'a (humble), aloha kekahi i kekahi (love and respect others), and most of all, to respect yourself.
+She taught us that it would be wise for each haumana to keep in mind the wise saying of our kupuna, "A'ohe pau ka ike i kou halau" (think not that all wisdom resides in your halau).

-Under Aunty Ku'ulei, I learned the basic of the hula, kahiko and hula 'auana. the hands and body jesters, the back feet movements.
+Under Auntie Ku'ulei, I learned the basis of the hula, kahiko and hula 'auana, the hands and body gestures.
 In my days of learning, the hula 'auana was the "in" thing.
-Although we did some kahiko, like E Liliu E, Kawika, Kalakaua, Kahi Kai A'o Mamala, and hula noho such as Pu'uonioni, Kona Kai O Pua, Moku Kia Kahi, and a few others.
+Although we did some kahiko, I especially prefer 'auana.

 The art of hula fascinated me as I continued to watch the older girls dance.
-The unity and aloha spirit they expressed gave me the incentive to work harder, as I desired to be as good as they.
+The unity and aloha spirit they expressed gave me the incentive to work harder, for I desired to be as good as they.
 I did not realize then the impact hula would have in my life.